gijs-s/pointctl/notes/install-deps.md

 If you do not feel comfortable piping a website into shell I completely understand, read up about how to do manual installs here: https://www.rust-lang.org/tools/install

 For the rendering library you will also need `libxcb-xinput-dev` and `libxcb1-dev` if you are running on linux.
-For the math section I use `lapack` which relies on `openblas`, this requires `gfortran` to be compiled in the background.
+For the math section I use `lapack` which relies on `openblas`, this requires `gfortran` and `libgfortran-{7,8,9}-dev` to be compiled in the background.

 ## Cuda